veronicaburduzhan/veronicaburduzhan/README.md

 ✨Adobe Photoshop and InDesign <br />

 ### Extra things about me:
-⭐️ Currently working on my final project in HackYourFuture Coding Bootcamp <br />
+⭐️ Continue learning ReactJs <br />
 💻 Looking for a job/internship as a web developer <br />
 📩 Contact me: [LinkedIn](www.linkedin.com/in/veronica-burduzhan), [Email](veronica.burduzhan@gmail.com) <br />
 🥷 Mum of a toddler <br />